 - 1. The board of directors of the Issuer authorised the establishment of the Programme and the creation and issue of Securities on 28 February 2006.
-The update of the Programme and the issue of Securities within a period of 12 months from the date of this Base Prospectus have been duly authorised by resolutions of the board of directors of the Issuer on 13 December 2019. - 2.
-For so long as Securities are capable of being issued under the Programme, copies of the following documents may be inspected physically at the registered office of the Issuer during business hours: - (a) the Constitution (Memorandum and Articles of Association) of the Issuer; - (b) the audited financial statements of the Issuer for the financial year ended 31 December 2017 and the auditor's report dated 13 March 2018 by Deloitte Ireland LLP thereon; and - (c) the audited financial statements of the Issuer for the financial year ended 31 December 2018 and the auditor's report dated 22 March 2019 by Deloitte Ireland LLP thereon; and - (d) terms and conditions of the Securities as contained in the base prospectuses dated 14 September 2009, 20 December 2013, 18 December 2014, 17 July 2015, 8 July 2016, 6 July 2017 and 25 October 2018 as incorporated by reference in this Base Prospectus in respect of the Programme.
+The update of the Programme and the issue of Securities within a period of 12 months from the date of this Base Prospectus have been duly authorised by resolutions of the board of directors of the Issuer on 11 December 2020. - 2.
+For so long as Securities are capable of being issued under the Programme, copies of the following documents may be inspected physically at the registered office of the Issuer during business hours: - (a) the Constitution (Memorandum and Articles of Association) of the Issuer; - (b) the audited financial statements of the Issuer for the financial year ended 31 December 2018 and the auditor's report dated 22 March 2019 by Deloitte Ireland LLP thereon; - (c) the audited financial statements of the Issuer for the financial year ended 31 December 2019 and the auditor's report dated 26 March 2020 by Deloitte Ireland LLP thereon; and - (d) terms and conditions of the Securities as contained in the base prospectuses dated 14 September 2009, 20 December 2013, 18 December 2014, 17 July 2015, 8 July 2016, 6 July 2017, 25 October 2018 and 19 December 2019 as incorporated by reference in this Base Prospectus in respect of the Programme.

-Copies of those documents including any final terms issued in connection with this Base Prospectus will also be available on the website of the Issuer at https://aib.ie/investorrelations/debt-investor/mortgage-bank, access through 'Investor Relations' - AIB Mortgage Bank.
+Copies of those documents including any final terms issued in connection with this Base Prospectus will also be available on the website of the Issuer at https://aib.ie/investorrelations/debt-investor/mortgage-bank.

-- 3. No governmental, legal or arbitration proceedings which may have or have had a significant effect on the Issuer's financial position or profitability have been held against the Issuer in the 12 months preceding the date of this Base Prospectus and the Issuer is not aware of any such proceedings which are pending or threatened. - 4.
+- 3. Save as disclosed in Risk Factor 27 with respect to the Tracker Mortgage Examination related issues and decisions, there are no governmental, legal or arbitration proceedings which may have or have had a significant effect on the Issuer's financial position or profitability have been held against the Issuer in the 12 months preceding the date of this Base Prospectus and the Issuer is not aware of any such proceedings which are pending or threatened. - 4.
 Agency Agreement/Deed of Covenant